Gerald-Star/Java_Course_1/java.create/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.## Getting Started

 ## Dependency Management